Optimal Algorithms for Convex Nested Stochastic Composite Optimization: Introduction

-On the other hand, the answer to this question is still unclear for convex NSCO problems.
-In order to find an $\ep$-optimal solution ($\E[f(\xbar) - f_*]\leq \ep$) for one-layer problems, we know from \cite{nemirovsky1983problem} that the lower complexity bounds are $\bigO\{1/\ep^2\}$ if $f$ is non-smooth or $\bigO\{1/\ep\}$ if $f$ is also strongly convex.
+On the other hand, the answers is still unclear for convex NSCO problems.
+To find an $\ep$-optimal solution $\xbar$ for the one-layer problem, i.e., $\E[f(\xbar) - f(\xstar)]\leq \ep$, we know from \cite{nemirovsky1983problem} that the order-optimal oracle complexities are $\bigO(1/\ep^2)$ if $f$ is non-smooth and $\bigO(1/\ep)$ if $f$ is also strongly convex.
 However, the results for NSCO in the literature fail to match them.
-To the best of our knowledge, only a few finite time convergence bounds have been developeed for non-smooth convex NSCO problems in \cite{mengdi2017stochastic,Yang2019Multilevel,wang2017accelerating}.
-These works use moving averages similar to \eqref{ineq:ut} to track function values of the inner layers and apply multi-timescale schemes to ensure their faster convergence.
-However, as shown in Table \ref{tb:rates} and \ref{tb:krates}, there exists signifiant gaps between these complexity results and the lower bounds mentioned above.
-For two-layer problems, if the innermost layer function is non-smooth, the complexity is $\bigO\{1/\ep^{4}\}$.
-Even with an additional smoothness assumption for $f_2$, the $\bigO\{1/\ep^{2.25}\}$ complexity for convex problems and the $\bigO{\{1/\ep^{1.25}\}}$ complexity for strongly convex problems still falls short of the one-layer result \cite{Lan08-1,ghadimi2012optimal}.
-For multi-layer problems, the complexities are even worse as they exponentially depend on the number of layers $k$.
-Furthermore, these algorithms all require outer layer functions, i.e., $f_1$ for two-layer problems and $f_1,...,f_{k-1}$ for $k$-layer problems, to be smooth.
-This assumption may preclude some important applications of convex NSCO, see the example of risk averse optimization in Section 6.
+To the best of our knowledge, finite time convergence bounds for convex NSCO problems are available only when outer-layer functions are all smooth (see \cite{mengdi2017stochastic,Yang2019Multilevel,wang2017accelerating}).
+These works are based on gradient approximation; they use moving averages to track function values of the inner layers and apply multi-timescale schemes to ensure their faster convergence.
+However, as shown in Table \ref{tb:rates} and \ref{tb:krates}, these complexities appear to be sub-optimal.
+For the two-layer problem, if the innermost layer function is non-smooth, the oracle complexity is $\bigO(1/\ep^{4})$.
+With an additional smoothness assumption for $f_2$, the oracle complexity can be improved to $\bigO(1/\ep^{3.5})$ and to $\bigO(1/\ep^{1.25})$ if the problem is also strongly convex.
+For the multi-layer problem, the complexities are even worse as they depend exponentially on the number of layers $k$.
+Additionally, the assumption of smooth outer-layer functions is violated by some important applications of convex NSCO, for example, the risk averse two-stage stochastic program in Section 5.